 The Brightwater Horticultural Society flower show provides a wonderful photographic opportunity.
-With some of the regions most beautiful spring flowers being displayed on the 22nd and 23rd September, I thought I’d take this opportunity to share some tips on how you can get some amazing photos by simply using the device you probably always have on you – your mobile phone.
+With some of the regions most beautiful spring flowers displayed on the 22nd and 23rd September, I want to take this opportunity to share some tips on how you can get some fantastic photos by only using the device you probably always have on you – your mobile phone.

 Use a few drops of lens cleaning fluid or water on a microfibre cloth or lens cleaning tissue.
-Gently rub the dampened cloth or tissue over the lens.
-Then wipe using a dry part of the same cloth.
+Gently rub the dampened cloth or fabric over the glass.
+Then wipe using a dry part of the same material.
 Never spray any fluid directly onto your device, always apply to the cloth first.

-The key to taking great photos is keeping your camera or in this case mobile phone steady.
-We’ve all seen the results of shaky hand photography and it’s not pretty.
+The key to taking great photos is keeping your camera or in this case, mobile phone stable.
+We’ve all seen the results of shaky hand photography, and it’s not pretty.
 More pronounced in low light due to slower shutter speed, there are several things you can do to address this issue.

 - Hold your phone with both hands and with your elbows in close to your sides

 - Rest your phone on a solid surface

 - Use the volume button to take your photo

 - Use your headphones as a remote shutter release

 - Remember the delay – wait several seconds after you press the shutter release to ensure your picture captured before moving.

 With your shutter button located on the screen, its sometimes awkward to press the screen to take a photo and not shake the phone at the same time.